 - 1 teaspoon pumpkin pie spice (optional, but recommended)

 1. Preheat oven to 350 degrees Fahrenheit.

-3. In a large bowl, combine oat flour, baking powder, baking soda, pumpkin pie spice, cinnamon, nutmeg, and salt.
-Whisk until well combined.
+3. In a large bowl, combine rolled oats, cinnamon, pumpkin pie spice, and brown sugar.
+Mix well.

 4. Add pumpkin/sunflower seed butter mixture to the oat mixture.
 Mix until well combined and all oats are moist.
 Add the remaining 1/2 cup sunflower seeds and mix again.
 The mixture will be thick and cookie-dough like.

 5. Line a 9×9 baking sheet with parchment paper or grease well.
 Pour dough into pan and press down using a spatula or your hands.